standrewsdigital/digital-pattern-library/src/docs/using.md

 ---
-title: Using the Pattern Library
+title: Using the pattern library
 ---

 In order to use the pattern library you have to include the assets.
 You have to make several decisions: _type_ of assets and _where_ to include the assets from.
-You can then go to the bottom and build your